HankB/Linux_ZFS_Root/Debian/README.md

 1. Source `env.sh` to populate the environment variables.
 1. Execute `install_Debian_to_ZFS_root.sh`.
 1. Ponder the need for a post-install script and copy/paste commands from the linked instructions and enjoy!

+## Testing

+Please see the README in testing.

 ## Contributing